dsi-clinic/tutorial-project/README.md

 ### Makefile

-For projects that require Docker commands to set up or require running certain sequences of shell scripts to prepare data files, it's common practice to use a [Makefile](https://web.stanford.edu/class/archive/cs/cs107/cs107.1174/guide_make.html) to standardize these commands.
+For projects that require Docker commands with lots of arguments or require running certain sequences of shell scripts to prepare data files, it's common practice to use a [Makefile](https://web.stanford.edu/class/archive/cs/cs107/cs107.1174/guide_make.html) to standardize these commands.
 It makes it easy for new users to repeat the exact commands they need to get a working version of the project up and running.

 ### Docker

-[Containerization](https://www.docker.com/resources/what-container/) makes code more reproducible and is also a very common setup for applications that are actually deployed.
+[Containerization](https://www.docker.com/resources/what-container/) makes code more reproducible and is industry standard for deploying applications.

 While setup for Docker can be finicky, if your code runs correctly in a Docker container, it makes it _much_ more likely that future users will be able to use your code without running into frustrating environment issues.

+In this example, we have a Docker image that is set up to run a JupyterLab server.

+If you're curious, you can examine the Docker commands in more detail in the `Makefile`.

-In this example, we have a Docker image that is set up to run a Jupyter server.
-The Make commands show some of the details, but some of the key things to notice is that the local file system is [mounted as a volume](https://docs.docker.com/storage/volumes/) so that changes in the Docker container will be saved locally.
+One of the key things to notice is that the local file system is [mounted as a volume](https://docs.docker.com/storage/volumes/) so that changes in the Docker container will be saved locally.

-There are also a bunch of flags added to the `docker run` command in the Makefile that enable us to access the Jupyter server that is running in the Docker container without hitting a bunch of authorization issues.
+Also, making the containerized Jupyter Lab server accessible from your local machine requires a lot of extra flags to prevent authorization errors.
+You can see in the details in the `make jupyter` command.

 ### Installing Scripts as a Package